Heyzap/marmalade_wrapper/README.md

 	```shell
 	export NDK_ROOT="/Users/you/install_directory_for_android-ndk"
 	```
 1. You also want to use [JDK 1.7 (Java 7)](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html) to compile the Java part of the extension.
 Otherwise, [Marmalade might freak out later](https://answers.madewithmarmalade.com/questions/30921/edk-android-unexpected-top-level-exception.html).
-To do this, set JAVA_HOME to your installation of JDK 1.7 prior to running the `mkb` commands below.
+To do this, set `JAVA_HOME` to your installation of JDK 1.7 prior to running the `mkb` commands below.
 1. Open `Heyzap_android_java.mkb` and `Heyzap_android.mkb`.
 The former compiles the Java side of the extension, and the latter compiles the C++ side of the extension.
 Alternatively, you can run these commands directly:

     ```shell
     mkb '/path/to/this/mkb/file/Heyzap_android_java.mkb'
-    mkb '/path/to/this/mkb/file/Heyzap_android_.mkb'
+    mkb '/path/to/this/mkb/file/Heyzap_android.mkb'
     ```

 #### iOS: